dsm-ai-agents/Corp-Training/ANSR/Multi-Agent/readme.md

 ### Step 9: Configure System Prompts

 Now you need to add the system prompts for each agent.
-Copy and paste these exactly:
+Copy and paste these exactly.

+**A note on sequencing:** The Orchestrator prompt below describes a clean Problem → Options → Risks → Recommendation pipeline.
+In n8n, sub-agents attached as tools are invoked at the orchestrator model's discretion, so strict order is guided by the prompt rather than enforced by the architecture.
+In practice the model follows the described sequence reliably for this workflow, but it is a prompt-level instruction, not a hard constraint.

 ---